zerowu49/video-conference/README.md

 - Initial app is loaded using dark theme by default
 - Font family set to "Poppins" which quite similar since the font of "LEMON MILK Pro" isn't the same as Google Font's "Lemon" font family.
-- Adding new "share-screen" button
+- Adding new `share-screen` button
 - Transcription use `speech_to_text` package to generate transcript
--
+- Assume that `1-1` and `Group` method generate same room (which in real case may differ according to business needs)

 ## Step-by-step to run App